About us

 Grantham Institute - Imperial College London

-Alyssa is the Director of Policy and Translation and the interim Director of Innovation at the Grantham Institute for Climate Change and the Environment.
-Her work connects climate change research to key stakeholders and supports the development and scale up of innovative climate solutions.
+Alyssa is Director of Innovation at the Grantham Institute for Climate Change and the Environment.
+She is also Director of Undaunted – a partnership between Imperial and the Royal Institution.
+Her work supports the development and scale up of innovative climate solutions.

 Prior to joining the Grantham Institute, she worked at a specialist energy and climate consultancy for nearly 12 years on a range of climate change mitigation and adaptation topics.
 She has worked with the UK and many other national governments and at the international level.
 She has also been a member of the Natural Environment Council’s Advisory Network.